Ropes & Gray Names 12 New Partners in Eight Offices Worldwide

-Ropes & Gray proudly announces that 15 attorneys have been named partners of the firm, effective November 1.
-In addition, the firm named one attorney as counsel.
+Ropes & Gray proudly announces that 12 attorneys have been named partners of the firm, effective November 1.

 Based in eight of the firm’s offices, including London, Hong Kong and Shanghai, the new partners reflect the development of Ropes & Gray’s global initiatives in the world’s major centers of business, finance, technology and government.
 Lawyers outside the United States make up more than one-third of the new partners as the firm continues to align its capabilities with client business imperatives.